eagle840/killercoda-labs/Elastic_Beats/step2.md

 You can now check the ES GUI for the new indices, index-patterns and dashboards.

+Which the Metrics in the Oservability Section

 You can also config metricbeat to run with other systems:

 `metricbeat modules list`{{exec}}

+`cat /var/log/metricbeat/metricbeat`{{exec}}

+The reference file is included to give examples, and not intended to be used:
+`cat  /etc/metricbeat/metricbeat.reference.yml`{{exec}}

+For a extensive tutorial on metricbeat see https://www.youtube.com/playlist?list=PL_mJOmq4zsHYTSN_tUTWJVuLMcwA0DRS3